ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/part4_RAG.md

 ### **Query Transformations**

-1. **Query Expansion***:* Query expansion decomposes the input into sub-questions, each of which is a more narrow retrieval challenge.
+1. **Query Expansion**: Query expansion decomposes the input into sub-questions, each of which is a more narrow retrieval challenge.
 For example, a question about physics can be stepped-back into a question (and LLM-generated answer) about the physical principles behind the user query.
 2. **Query Re-writing**: Addressing poorly framed or worded user queries, the [Rewrite-Retrieve-Read](https://arxiv.org/pdf/2305.14283.pdf?ref=blog.langchain.dev) approach involves rephrasing questions to enhance retrieval effectiveness.
 The method is explained in detail in the paper.
-3. Query Compression: In scenarios where a user question follows a broader chat conversation, the full conversational context may be necessary to answer the question.
+3. **Query Compression**: In scenarios where a user question follows a broader chat conversation, the full conversational context may be necessary to answer the question.
 Query compression is utilized to condense chat history into a final question for retrieval.

 ### **Query Routing**